 - Isle of Wight Deer Farm - working farm near Carisbrooke which opened to the public in 2019, offering walking and driving tours

-- West Wight Alpacas - cafe, shop and walks with alpacas and llamas
+- West Wight Alpacas - café, shop and walks with alpacas and llamas

-16. Open Top Buses
+18. Open Top Buses and helicopter rides

 Your options are: